fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 };
 ```

-The function gets a parameter of type *unknown* and returns it as type *string* if it exists and is of the right type.
+The function gets a parameter of type *unknown* and returns it as the type *string* if it exists and is of the right type.

 The string validation function looks like this: